Comparison of American and Canadian football: Overtime

 One aspect of the AAF overtime rules was unique to that league—field goals were prohibited during overtime.

 The NFL overtime is a modified sudden-death period of 15 minutes, for playoff games only; since the 2017 season, overtime periods in the preseason and regular season are 10 minutes, as part of an overall effort by the NFL to speed up games and reduce their length.
-If the team that receives the opening kickoff scores a touchdown, or the defensive team scores a safety, the game ends at that point.
-If the receiving team scores a field goal, the game continues with the scoring team kicking off, and the scored-upon team having a chance at possession.
-If that team scores a touchdown, or loses possession, the game ends; if it scores a field goal, overtime continues, with the next score by either team ending the game.
+Both teams get an opportunity to possess the ball in overtime, except that if the defence scores on the first possession (safety, pick-six, etc.), the game is over.
+Otherwise, from the second possession onward, if a team is ahead in the score at the end of a possession, that team wins.
 In the regular season, if a game remains tied after the 10-minute period, it is declared a tie.
 In postseason games, there are multiple 15-minute periods until a winner is decided.

 The overtime protocol of the second XFL, currently on hiatus, was significantly different from that of other leagues, being most similar to that used in US college football after that rule set's fourth overtime procedure: